 Being open to changing your family’s existing rituals and routines or suggesting new ones is a good idea as family needs change over time.

-Although you may love baking cakes with your son on Saturday afternoons, he may want to hang out with his friends.
+Although you might love baking cakes with your son on Saturday afternoons, he might want to hang out with his friends.
 Talk with him about what he’d enjoy doing with you instead.
 Be ready to try new ways of spending time together.

 Sometimes it might involve a complete rethink.
 Maybe your children want to have their birthday party with friends instead of family.
 Finding a compromise that works for you and your children, like agreeing to parties for friends every second year, might suit you better.